sitestacker/docs/_articles/install-site-stacker/server-requirements-linux.md

 ## 5. Database

-We strongly recommend using [MariaDB](https://mariadb.org) over [MySQL](https://www.mysql.com) due to some outstanding MySQL bugs (<https://bugs.mysql.com/bug.php?id=69721>, <https://bugs.mysql.com/bug.php?id=82133>).

-Site Stacker was tested and works with MariaDB 10.1.x, 10.2.x and MySQL 5.7.x.

-Make sure InnoDB engine is enabled.
+MariaDB 10.3.x or higher.
+InnoDB engine is required.

 ## 6. PHP